-Nine Months Ended September 30, 2012
+ember 30, 2012

 Weighted-average fair value of options granted \$ 1.46

 Expected terms (in years) 4.50-5.00

 Expected volatility 306% - 361%

 Risk-free interest rate 0.62%-1.03%

-Dividend viold
+Dividend vield -

 The Company's outstanding options have been granted to the employees, directors and consultants at exercise prices that range from \$0.48 to \$16.00, the estimated fair market value of the common stock on the dates of issuance.
 These options have expiration dates that range from 4 - 10 years from their grant date and vest immediately, monthly, quarterly, or on an annual basis for a period of up to five years.
 The Company uses the Black-Scholes-Merton option pricing model to estimate the grant-date fair value of share-based awards.
 The Black-Scholes-Merton model requires subjective assumptions regarding future stock price volatility and expected time to exercise, along with assumptions about the risk-free interest rate and expected dividends, which affect the estimated fair values of the Company's stock-based awards.
-The expected expected time to exercises and post-vesting employment termination behavior.
-The expected volatility is based on the historical volatilities of the common stock of the company.
+The expected term of options granted was determined in accordance with the "simplified approach" as the Company has limited historical data on employee exercises and post-vesting employment termination behavior.
+The expected volatility is based on the historical volatilities of the common stock of the Company.
 The risk-free rate selected to value any particular grant is based on the U.S. Treasury rate that corresponds to the expected term of the grant effective as of the date of the grant.
 The Company used 0% as an expected dividend yield assumption.
-These factors could change in the future, affecting the determination of stock-based compensation expension end to the date of grant.
+These factors could change in the future, affecting the determination of stock-based compensation expense in future periods.
+Utilizing these assumptions, the fair value is determined at the date of grant.